DominicHulsey/inspired/readme.md

         - Weather (The temp is displayed, feel free to add other pieces)
         - Todo (the new todo form exists, and any todos are rendered *GET*)
    - The image should be on large display with at least one other element positioned over the top of the image.
+   - A form to add a new todo can be accessed and when submitted the page does not reload
  - `Functionality`
     - Todo's can be added to a list (POST)
     - Todo's can be removed (DELETE)